abdrahmansoltan/Learning-Notes/Computer Science/Data Structures & Algorithms/5-PS-Arrays.md

 - Verify the constraints:

-  - Does the thickness of the lines matter?
-No.
+  - Does the thickness of the lines matter? -> No
-  - Do the left and right sides of the container form a wall?
-No.
+  - Do the left and right sides of the container form a wall? -> No
-  - Does a higher line inside the container affect the area, breaking it into 2 parts?
-No.
+  - Does a higher line inside the container affect the area, breaking it into 2 parts? -> No
     ![water container](./img/water-container-1.png)

 - Explanation: